-- Go to https://datacentersupport.lenovo.com/products/servers/thinksystem/sr850v4/7djt/downloads/driver-list/ to see the latest firmware and driver updates for your server. - Go to "Update the firmware" on page 305 for more information on firmware updating tools.
+- Go to https://datacentersupport.lenovo.com/products/servers/thinksystem/sr860v4/7djn/downloads/driver-list to see the latest firmware and driver updates for your server. - Go to "Update the firmware" on page 376 for more information on firmware updating tools.

+Step 1.
+Install the system I/O board.

+Figure 310.
+System I/O board installation

-- Step 1.
-Install the system I/O board. - a.
-Align the contacts on the system I/O board with the slots on the processor board, and use both hands to push the system I/O board and slightly insert it into the connector.
+a. • Align the contacts on the system I/O board with the slots on the processor board, and use both hands to push the system I/O board and slightly insert it into the connector.